Red Hat and IBM

 Red Hat-sponsored booths use Red Hat branding and event guidance.

 Do not create joint Red Hat and IBM swag for use internally or externally, including at events.
 At joint events, offer Red Hat swag.
-Red Hat and IBM employees can purchase Red Hat swag from the Cool Stuff Store and IBM swag from the IBM Merchandise store.
+Consider offering two separately-branded pieces of related swag instead, like a Red Hat-branded pen with an IBM-branded notebook.